Shalini-Krishnan/EXPLORATORY-DATA-ANALYSIS---MEDICAL-PLANS/README.md

 # EXPLORATORY-DATA-ANALYSIS---MEDICAL-PLANS

-Exploring Medical Plans data, understanding and analysing its patterns, recording beneficiaries behaviour and assesing nature of the plans.
+Exploring Medical Plans data, understanding and analysing its patterns, recording beneficiaries behaviour and assesing the nature of the plans.

 PROJECT OBJECTIVE :